karakayahuseyin/hyprgruv/README.md

 *IMPORTANT !!!*
+*Maybe outdated*
-*For use, you must update the monitor configuration in Hyrland.conf and the wallpaper path in hyprpaper.conf.*
+*For use, you must update the monitor configuration in Hyrland.conf and hyprpaper.conf.*

 ### Defaults
 - terminal : [kitty](https://github.com/kovidgoyal/kitty)